Cookie preferences

 The world invests heavily in responding to violence, inequality, and conflict.
 We build prisons.
 We try to negotiate ceasefires.
 We rebuild societies after they fracture.
 Yet, we rarely ask the more fundamental question: where do these behaviours begin and how could they be prevented?

-Across education systems, literacy and numeracy are mandates, but the development of mental health, psychosocial competencies, and social justice is largely neglected - often left to families who may not have the tools or support to value or nurture these skills.
-As a result, children may learn how to succeed academically, but not necessarily how to understand and value themselves, relate to others or to the world around them.
+Across education systems, literacy and numeracy are mandated, but the development of mental health, emotional intelligence, psychosocial competencies, and social justice is often left to families, who may not have the tools or support to value or nurture these skills.
+As a result, children may not learn how to understand and value themselves, relate to others or to the world around them.

 Leslee Udwin founded Think Equal following her documentary, India’s Daughter, which exposed the deep-rooted social conditioning underpinning gender-based violence.
-The insight was clear: violence is not the disease, but the symptom of it.
-The disease itself is discriminatory mindsets, beliefs and biases learned early in life.
+The insight was clear: violence is not the disease, but the symptom of discriminatory mindsets, beliefs and biases learned early in life.
+Neuroscience shows that the early years represent a critical window of opportunity when the brain is most malleable.
+Yet this is precisely where education systems are weakest.

-Think Equal was created to intervene at this foundational stage - embedding a structured, evidence-based SEL approach into education systems - so that every child learns not only how to read and write, but how to be human.
+Think Equal was created to intervene at this foundational stage: Embedding a structured, evidence-based SEL approach into early childhood education, so that every child learns not only how to read and write, but how to be human and contribute positively to societies.

 What does your innovation look like in practice?

-Think Equal is delivered through a 30-week structured programme for children aged 3-6, designed to translate often theoretical SEL objectives in education curricula into practical, high quality classroom practice.
-It integrates seamlessly into early years systems, as the tools which operationalise national curricula.
+Think Equal is delivered through a 30-week structured programme for children aged 3-6, designed to operationalise SEL within everyday classroom practice through structured, developmentally appropriate pedagogy.
+It integrates seamlessly into early years systems, as a tool which operationalises national curricula.

 Each classroom is equipped with a complete set of: